rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 ![]({{ site.baseurl }}/images/blog/2024-04-04-last-minute-eclipse-photography/SettingsChromosphereProms.jpg)

 If you have at least two custom modes available, then set this as one of them (if you have 2 custom modes, set this as C1, and if you have three, set this as C2).
-If you only have one custom mode, then just plan to keep shooting bursts 10-15 seconds after Bailey's Beads disappear, bumping your exposure part of a stop brighter between short bursts as you work your way to EV 16.
+If you only have one custom mode, then just plan to keep shooting bursts 10-15 seconds after Baily's Beads disappear, bumping your exposure part of a stop brighter between short bursts as you work your way to EV 16.

 ## Custom Mode for the Corona
 The **corona** is the sun's outer atmosphere and is the headliner of totality.
 It's breathtaking - I think it's the most beautiful sight in the natural world.
 It's also the most challenging part of an eclipse to photograph as its luminosity drops off significantly as it extends away from the sun.
 The following exposure is a composite taken from many different exposures to capture much of this detail.